ensingm2/saliengame_idler/README.md

 Note: The script may also be setup on userscript managers such as Greasemonkey/Tampermonkey however this is advised against enabling automatic updates for _*any*_ scripts, for your own security.

 ### TO DO
-* Put more info in the GUI (Current target, zone info, etc. Maybe a progress bar for timer?)
 * Potentially highlight selected zones on the grid?
-* Auto-switch between planets
+* Auto-switch between planets (Currently being tested)
 * Smarter optimizations of resource usage
 * I have a feeling the game will evolve over time, so handle things as they come.
 * Any other cool features, with support from viewers like you!